End-to-End Simulation of HRP UWB IEEE 802.15.4a/z PHY

 lrwpanWaveformDecoder: Decode HRP IEEE 802.15.4a/z UWB waveform

 These utilities are undocumented and their API or functionality may change in the future.
+To view the source code for any of these utilities, use the edit function.
+For example, enter:

 "IEEE Standard for Low-Rate Wireless Networks," in IEEE Std 802.15.4-2020 (Revision of IEEE Std 802.15.4-2015), pp.1-800, 23 July 2020, doi: 10.1109/IEEESTD.2020.9144691.